As you read this article, you might be sitting at your desk, dreaming of living a freer lifestyle.

 You want to figure out how to become an entrepreneur or a freelancer and get out of that boring, restrictive routine.

-Escaping this rat race is your key first step in beginning your Nomad Capitalist lifestyle.
+Escaping this trap is your key first step in beginning your Nomad Capitalist lifestyle.
 You can’t explore the world with a single week of vacation per year, and you can’t bring your business offshore if you don’t have a say in that business in the first place.

 The good news is that escaping this rat race is doable for many people.
 You can find work online or start a tax-friendly business, which will allow you to sow the seeds of a freer, more prosperous lifestyle.